 - We have College Open Days in October and February of Year 12, and another in September of Year 13.
 They are online with an optional College visit.
-Taking part in any of these will give you everything you need to know for an application, from the beginning.
+Taking part in any of these will give you everything you need to know for an application.

 - If you would prefer a larger open day where you visit multiple colleges on the same day, there are the big Cambridge Open Days in July of Year 12, and there's a September Open Day in Year 13.